AddictedCS/soundfingerprinting/README.md

                                 .Hash()
                                 .Result;

-    // store sub-fingerprints and hash representation in the underlying database modelService.InsertHashDataForTrack(hashDatas, trackReference);
+    // store sub-fingerprints and its hash representation in the database modelService.InsertHashDataForTrack(hashDatas, trackReference);
 }
 ```